hobbymachinist/els/docs/els.md

 1. Move tool to Z/X origin as required
 2. Zero out Z and X axis optionally for DRO.
 3. Set feed
-4. Set min and max Z positions, turn on soft limits if needed
+4. Set length and enable soft limit (optional)
 5. Turn on spindle
 6. Press Ready to start
-7. When the tool reaches the soft limit, it will stop.
+7. If soft limit is enabled, when the tool reaches the soft limit the feed will stop.
-8. Back off tool, jog to max (or min if reverse direction is chosen)
+8. Back off tool, jog to Z origin.
 9. Feed in tool and press Ready again

 ![](images/manual-turning.png)